-Attended by Heads of State and ASEP AEBF Government of the European and Asia-Europe Parliamentary Partnership Asia-Europe Asian countries, the Presidents of the Business Forum Meeting European Council and of the European Commission, and the ASEAN Secretary General.
-They serve as the highest level of decision-making in the ASEM AEPF ASEFYL process, and are held every second Asia-Europe Asia-Europe Young Leaders year, alternating between Asia and People's Forum Summit Europe.
+Summit ASEPAsia-Europe Parliamentary Partnership Meeting Attended by Heads of State and Government of the European and Asian countries, the Presidents of the European Council and of the European Commission, and the ASEAN Secretary AEBF Asia-Europe Business Forum AEPF Asia-Europe People's Forum General.
+They serve as the highest level of decision-making in the ASEM process, and are held every second year, alternating between Asia and Europe.
+ASEFYL Asia-Europe Young Leaders Summit Foreign Ministers Meetings Ministerial Meetings

-Summit

-Attended by High Representative for Foreign Affairs and Security policy Federica Mogherini, ministers of Foreign Affairs of the European and Asian countries and the ASEAN Secretary General.
-They have the responsibility for the overall coordination of the ASEM process and are a driving force of the ASEM political dialogue.
+Attended by High Representative for Foreign Affairs and Economy, Finance, Environment, Culture, Transport, Security policy Federica Mogherini, ministers of Foreign Labour and Employment, Education, Science and Affairs of the European and Asian countries and the ASEAN Technology, ICT, Small and Medium Enterprises ministers Secretary General.
+They have the responsibility for the meet on a regular basis to discuss issues of mutual concern. overall coordination of the ASEM process and are a driving Additional ministerial conferences are held irregularly on force of the ASEM political dialogue.